 The A20X™ Story

-Prior to the formation of AMT Ltd, in the late 1990s Aeromet International, a foundry group based in the UK, set out to overcome the challenges associated with casting the A201 aluminium copper alloy.
-Developed decades earlier, the high strength of A201 made it popular for aerospace and advanced engineering applications but it was prone to hot tearing and shrinkage porosity when cast in complex shapes.
+A20X™ is owned and ditributed by Aluminium Materials Technologies Ltd. The alloy was first developed by Aeromet International, a UK based foundary business, in the 1990s because they needed to overcome the challenges associated with casting A201.
+The high strength of A201 made it popular for aerospace and advanced engineering applications.
+However, this aluminium-copper alloy was prone to hot tearing and shrinkage porosity when cast into complex shapes.